 And another more annoying example is Chantay Black, who somehow managed to be introduced in Season 4, do nothing for literally 4 seasons, be put in the title credits, and do a whole lot more of nothing before she begins dating Danny Van Zandt.
 The producers must feel really bad for the actress or something.

-Then of course there's Leia, who does pretty much nothing other than just existing (Coincidentially she also dated Danny Van Zandt).
-The fact that she just kind of appeared out of nowhere and was instantly shown in the opening credits makes it even more noticable.
-Also, her being asian doesn't help...
+Then of course there's Leia, who does pretty much nothing other than just existing (Coincidentally she also dated Danny Van Zandt).
+The fact that she just kind of appeared out of nowhere and was instantly shown in the opening credits makes it even more noticeable.
+Also, her being Asian doesn't help...